-At five-foot-five he was, like Texas Rangers Colonel John Coffee “Jack” Hays and decorated soldier Audie Murphy, not physically imposing.
+At five-foot-five the “Little Tiger of Hale County” was, like Texas Rangers Colonel John Coffee “Jack” Hays and decorated soldier Audie Murphy, not physically imposing.
 And like two other Texans—Nolan Ryan and Tom Landry—he was a man of few words and much action as he lived a life that became a legend.
-And like these four men, J. Frank Norfleet was the sort of man who created the “larger than life” image of Texans.
+And like these four men, James Franklin Norfleet was the sort of man who created the “larger than life” image of Texans.

 As a young man Norfleet worked as a buffalo hunter, cowboy, and drover before starting his own ranch in 1904 near Plainview in Hale County.
 By 1919 he was a middle-aged rancher.

 And he was about to begin a five-year odyssey of first gullibility and greed and then gumption.

 And, finally, redemption.

 One morning in November Norfleet left his ranch in Hale County and traveled to Dallas to sell one of his farms in order to buy ten thousand acres of ranchland from Edgar Dick Slaughter, son of Christopher Columbus Slaughter, the “cattle king of Texas.”
 (Photo from Norfleet’s 1924 book Norfleet.)

 Enter conman 1: At a hotel in Dallas Norfleet met Reno Hamlin, who presented himself to Norfleet as a mule buyer.
 Hamlin introduced Norfleet to W. B. Spencer (conman 2), who said he might want to buy Norfleet’s farm.
 (Photo from Norfleet.)